gohjy/directed-data/README.md

 If you'd like to suggest an edit or new page to add to the dataset, feel free to open an issue or PR in this repo!

+Note that this repo only hosts the **basic dataset** for Directed - to learn more about extension datasets see [this file in the main repo](https://github.com/gohjy/directed/blob/main/EXTENSIONS.md).

 Questions or improvements to the redirect code itself or frontend/page content should go in the [main repo](https://github.com/gohjy/directed).

 ---